 "giffgaff generally offer cheaper prices due to their cheaper SIM plans, and you get a great deal more flexibility with them.
 That said, make sure you understand the agreement you’re getting into with giffgaff before signing up."

 Basic pay as you go: Three vs giffgaff

 How they compare if you just want to pay per minute, text and MB data

-✔ Three's basic rates are cheaper than giffgaff's
+✔ Three's rates are generally cheaper than giffgaff’s

 Three have now got rid of their popular 321 plan, which offered nearly market-leading basic pay as you go rates.
 In our comparison of the cheapest pay as you go SIMs, Three now come third for value ahead of giffgaff.

-Their pay as you go is now aimed mainly at getting you to buy monthly bundles but you can still just top up with credit and pay for what you use at these rates:
+While their pay as you go is largely aimed at pushing you to buy monthly bundles, you can still top up your SIM with credit and pay out of that at these rates:

 It's pretty good for infrequent users.
 You just have to do something that costs money at least every 180 days (like send a text) to keep the SIM active.
 Otherwise credit never expires.

 You also get all the network benefits of being on Three, like 5G data and WiFi calling.
 For roaming you’ll still pay the same daily rate as pay monthly customers would.
 It’s hardly an inferior experience than being on pay monthly.